Legal Brief Persuasive Writing Techniques

 -

-Overloading with Information: Including excessive details can overwhelm the reader and obscure the main argument.
-Focus on relevance and clarity.
+Overloading with Information: Including excessive details can dilute your argument and confuse the reader.
+Focus on the most compelling points.

 -